 Give brief advice to help your patient with smoking or alcohol cessation if applicable, including referral to Quitline or DirectLine.
-If your patient goes on to be diagnosed with oral cancer or has questions about referral to specialist care, you could signpost them to these resources if you feel it is appropriate: Cancer Council Victoria’s information about head and neck cancer; the What to expect guide to the Optimal Care Pathway for head and neck cancers; and head and neck cancer support groups on the Head and Neck Australia website.
+If your patient goes on to be diagnosed with oral cancer or has questions about referral to specialist care, you could signpost them to these resources if you feel it is appropriate: Cancer Council Victoria’s information about head and neck cancer; the Guide to best cancer care (consumer version of the Optimal Care Pathway for head and neck cancers); and head and neck cancer support groups on the Head and Neck Australia website.

 If your patient identifies as an Aboriginal or Torres Strait Islander person, help them access support from their local Aboriginal Community Controlled Health Organisation (ACCHO) or an Aboriginal Hospital Liaison Officer (if your service is based at a hospital).
 Aboriginal and Torres Strait Islander people may also find these resources from Cancer Council Victoria helpful.

 If a general medical practitioner refers a patient for a second opinion, it is best practice to treat this as an urgent referral.

 “Refer your patient if signs and symptoms have persisted for more than two weeks, even if you’re unsure if it is cancer.
 Don’t take a chance on their life.”